ShellCode-X/ShellCode-PlannerWidget-Bounty/writeup.md

 # ShellCode-PlannerWidget-Bounty

-Title: Weather Widget: Bringing Live Weather Updates to Your Website
+Title: Weather Widget: Bringing Live Weather Updates

 Introduction:
 The Weather Widget is a powerful and versatile tool that allows website owners to display live weather information on their web pages.
 This widget was built to enhance user experience by providing real-time weather updates and enabling visitors to stay informed about weather conditions in their desired locations.
 In this write-up, we will delve into the reasons behind building the Weather Widget and provide a comprehensive explanation of how it works.